tsy24/tp/docs/DeveloperGuide.md

     * Pros: Easy to implement.
     * Cons: No information on the commands that changed the data of the nursey book.

-* **Alternative 2:** Save the nursey book and the command result.
+* **Alternative 2 (current choice):** Save the nursey book and the command result.
     * Pros: Information on the command that changed the data of the nursey book is saved.
     * Cons: More memory usage as more information needs to be saved and increases dependency between classes.

-**Decision:** Alternative 2 was chosen as we feel that it is helpful to store information on the command that changed the data of the nursey book.
+Alternative 2 was chosen as we feel that it is helpful to store information on the command that changed the data of the nursey book.
 This way, when users execute the undo/redo command, information on the command that is being undone/redone is also available and can be shown to the user.
 The relevant user interface is also displayed to the user as the `ListDisplayChange` is in the command result saved.
 For example, when a user undoes an `addElderly` command, the user interface will toggle to the list of elderly based on the command result saved, showing the user the change.